Caleb-Mantey/joy_ussd_engine/README.md

 - before_render
   ***
   This is the first method that gets executed.
 It is used for querying the db and handling the business logic of our application.
-This method also is used to set the text (`menu_text`) to be rendered and the input name (`field_name`) for the current menu.
+This method also is used to set the text (`@menu_text`) to be rendered and the input name (`@field_name`) for the current menu.
 - on_validate

   ***

   This method will be executed when the user submits a response.
 We use this method to validate the user's input and set an error_message to display when there is an error.
-Normally we will set `field_error` value to true and store the error message in `error_text`.
-Then we can later access the error_message in the `on_error` lifecycle method and append the error to `menu_text` so it will be rendered out to the user.
+Normally we will set `@field_error` value to true and store the error message in `@error_text`.
+Then we can later access the error_message in the `on_error` lifecycle method and append the error message to `@menu_text` so it will be rendered out to the user.

 - on_error

   ***

   This is the next method that gets executed and it is used to set error messages.
-It will only be executed if the `field_error` value is set to true.
+It will only be executed if the `@field_error` value is set to true.

 - render

   ***

-  This method is used for rendering out the menu by using the text stored in the `menu_text` variable.
+  This method is used for rendering out the menu by using the text stored in the `@menu_text` variable.
 There are only three methods that should be used in the render method.
 Which are [joy_release](#render-methods), [joy_response](#render-methods), and [load_menu](render-methods).

 - after_render
   ***